gbrener/conda-shell/README.md

 source activate shell_abc
 ```

 One advantage of using `conda-shell` here is that you wouldn't need to memorize the new environment's name; `conda-shell` would find it automatically based on the dependencies.
-Also, entering and exiting the `conda-shell` environment automatically activate/deactivate it, saving you some typing.
+Also, entering/exiting the `conda-shell` environment automatically activates/deactivates it, saving you some typing.

 ### In a script